MNCEDISIMNCWABE/Travel-Planner-with-AI-Agents/README.md

 # AI-Powered Travel Planner using CrewAI Agents

 This repository demonstrates how to use AI agents to create a comprehensive and personalized travel plan, including flight options, accommodations, activities, and itineraries.
 By leveraging LangChain, CrewAI and Streamlit for front end, you can simplify travel planning in a dynamic and interactive way.
-In this repo, I used CrewAI as the main framework because it allows the use of tools with almost any open-source LLM.
+In this repo, I used CrewAI as the primary framework because it enables the integration of tools with virtually any open-source LLM.

 To learn more about CrewAI Agents, please visit [CrewAI](https://docs.crewai.com/introduction).